Easter at Bracknell

-You are invited to join us in Bracknell this Easter for a collection of services and celebrations - there is something for everyone.
+You are invited to join us in Bracknell this Easter for a collection of services and celebrations – there is something for everyone as we explore what it means to be truly alive.

 For more info email towncentremission@bracknell-parish.org

-A fun, reflective and interactive journey for ages young and old to experience the Easter Bible story.
+A fun, reflective and interactive journey for all ages – suitable for adults with children under 11 – to experience the Easter Bible story.

 Crafts, Easter activities and hot cross buns will be served too!